 Take your vitamins and minerals.
 You will need to continue to take vitamins and minerals to supplement the nutritional needs you won’t be able to get directly from your food.
 You’ll need calcium, vitamin B12, Iron, and multivitamin.

 Your bariatric diet will start before surgery.

-The main goal is to shrink the size of your liver, which is likely excessively fatty and enlarged.
+The main goal of a bariatirc meal plan is to shrink the size of your liver, which is likely excessively fatty and enlarged.
 Because the liver is next to your stomach, it’s more difficult to do bariatric surgery and complications can arise.
 In addition, starting your diet before your surgery will also get your body ready for the reduced calories after surgery.
 It will also mentally begin to prepare you to look at food quite differently because although you may not feel hungry, your mind will still think your body needs more food than it does.

 You’ll begin your diet by reducing the number of calories you take in, completely eliminating carbohydrates such as pasta, bread, potatoes, and junk food.
 Instead, you’ll mostly eat lean protein, vegetables, and water or some liquid that is low or calorie-free.

 After reducing your caloric intake, you’ll have one tough week before your surgery in which you’ll be on a clear liquid diet.
 You can drink water, broth, decaffeinated tea or coffee, sugar-free popsicles, sugar-free jello, and sugar-free protein shakes.
 You will also have to avoid any drinks with carbonations (such as sparkling water) and caffeine.

 As with the one week before surgery, for at least one to two weeks after (and possibly longer, depending on your surgeon), you can only drink clear liquids in tiny amounts.
 These again include water, broth, sugar-free popsicles, sugar-free jello..